lazy-eggplant/vs.templ/docs/syntax.md

 As prop, attribute variants of `for` and `for-props`.
 They add attributes/values to the node they are defined within.

-### `value.SUB-ATTR.xxx`
+### `value.xxx`

-As prop, to introduce the value of an expression as value of a prop `xxx`.
+As for the element version, to introduce the value of an expression as value of a prop `xxx`.

 ### `prop.xxx`

-To generate new props whose name is determined by an expression.
+To generate new property whose name is determined by an expression and assign whatever values was assigned to `prop.xxx`.